West Bromwich

 West Bromwich (/ˈbrɒmɪtʃ/ BROM-itch), commonly known as West Brom, is a market town in the borough of Sandwell, in the county of the West Midlands, England.
-Historically part of Staffordshire, it is 7 mi northwest of Birmingham.
+Historically part of Staffordshire, it is around 2 miles west of Birmingham, what stands between them is the Sandwell Valley.
 West Bromwich is part of the area known as the Black Country, in terms of geography, cultures and dialect.
 West Bromwich had a population of 103,112 in the 2021 Census.

 Initially a rural village, West Bromwich's growth corresponded with that of the Industrial Revolution, owing to the area's natural richness in ironstone and coal, as well as its proximity to canals and railway branches.
 It led to the town becoming a centre for coal mining, brick making, the iron industry and metal trades such as nails, springs and guns.
 The town's primary economy developed into the engineering, manufacturing and the automotive industry through the early 20th century.
 During the Second World War, West Bromwich experienced bombing from the German Luftwaffe.
 It also suffered heavily during recessions in the mid 1970s, early 1980s and late 2000s.

 The town is known for its football club West Bromwich Albion, who have played in the town since the club's formation in 1878.
 It is also home to parts of Sandwell Valley Country Park and Sandwell Valley RSPB nature reserve.

+It has Wednesbury to the north-west, Walsall in the north, Birmingham to the east, Smethwick to the south-east, Oldbury to the south, and Tipton to the west.
+The town borders Handsworth, Birmingham in the south-east through Holyhead road.